 What is Pre-Menstrual Syndrome?

 Pre-menstrual syndrome (PMS) is defined in literature as a “common health problem in women of reproductive age”.
-PMS includes a litany of emotional symptoms, and may not actually manifest physically at all.
+It is important to appreciate that, aswell as the common physical symptoms that are often discussed, PMS includes a litany of emotional symptoms, and may not actually manifest physically at all.

-PMS occurs during the luteal phase of the menstrual cycle.
-Once you get your period, the symptoms cease.
+PMS occurs during the luteal phase (Phase 4) and can extend into Phase 1(menstruation) of the menstrual cycle.
 PMS is fairly common, affecting 30-41% of women of reproductive age,.
 PMS can manifest in a host of ways and symptoms range from moderate-severe.

 Physical symptoms include: